junxit/us-congress-bills-112/bill.md

     - **(B)** the Uniform Standards of Professional Appraisal Practice.
 - **(c)** *Availability of map* The map shall be on file and available for public inspection in the appropriate offices of the Bureau of Land Management.
 - **(d)** *Applicable law* Beginning on the date on which the Federal land is conveyed to the City, the development of and conduct of activities on the Federal land shall be subject to all applicable Federal laws (including regulations).
-- **(e)** *Administrative costs* The City shall be responsible for all survey, appraisal, and other administrative costs associated with the conveyance of the Federal land to the City under this Act.
+- **(e)** *Administrative costs* The City shall be responsible for all survey, appraisal, and other administrative costs associated with the conveyance of the Federal land to the City under this title.

+## § 5.
+Release of the United States

+Upon making the conveyance under section 4, notwithstanding any other provision of law, the United States is released from any and all liabilities or claims of any kind or nature arising from the presence, release, or threat of release of any hazardous substance, pollutant, contaminant, petroleum product (or derivative of a petroleum product of any kind), solid waste, mine materials or mining related features (including tailings, overburden, waste rock, mill remnants, pits, or other hazards resulting from the presence of mining related features) on the Federal Land in existence on or before the date of the conveyance.